otac0n/otac0n.github.com/_posts/2026-03-19-building-a-metal-gear-mk.ii-inspired-self-balancing-robot-part-2-prototypes.md

 ## Coming Up...

-In the upcoming posts I'll be covering my CAD journey, traction, PID tuning, designing for 3D printing, and more!
+In the upcoming posts, I'll be covering my CAD journey, traction, PID tuning, designing for 3D printing, and more!

 Stay tuned.